Water Hammer Calculator

 What is Water Hammer?

-Water hammer is a pressure surge that occurs when water flow is suddenly stopped or changed direction.
+Water hammer is a pressure surge that occurs when water flow is suddenly stopped or changes direction.
 This creates a shock wave that can damage pipes, fittings, and equipment.
+The pressure spike can reach 2–10 times the normal operating pressure depending on flow velocity and how fast the valve closes.

 • Pressure Surge: Sudden pressure increase in pipes

-• System Damage: Can rupture pipes and fittings
+• System Damage: Can rupture pipes, blow fittings, and damage equipment

 Common Causes